Skip to main content

 Peer-to-peer ports configuration and firewall

-When you set up your firewall on your SSV node machine, make sure to expose the ports that you set in the container creation command.
-The defaults are 12001 UDP and 13001 TCP additional ones are 15000 TCP for Metrics and 16000 TCP for Health endpoint.
+When configuring your firewall, open the same ports that you expose in the container command.
+By default these are 12001 UDP and 13001 TCP, plus 15000 TCP for metrics and 16000 TCP for the health endpoint.

 p2p: